Sophie Sumner

-Sophie Sumner is an English fashion model and actress.
+Sophie Sumner (born 15 January 1990) is an English fashion model and actress.
 She is best known for winning cycle 18 of America's Next Top Model and previously the runner-up of cycle 5 of Britain's Next Top Model.

 Early life

 Sumner was born and raised in Oxford.
 She attended school at Cherwell School, the Manor Preparatory, and Headington School, a private day and boarding school for girls.
 Sumner had plans to complete a degree at Teesside University, but decided to defer her studies after successfully auditioning for Britain's Next Top Model.

 Career

 Britain's Next Top Model Cycle 5

-Sumner was the tenth girl selected for the top thirteen on Britain's Next Top Model, Cycle 5.
-Over her stay, Sumner received three first call-outs and survived two bottom two appearances over Lisa-Ann Hillman and Annaliese Dayes.
-She placed as the runner-up in the finale where Mecia Simson won.
+Sumner was the tenth contestant selected for the top thirteen on Britain's Next Top Model Cycle 5.
+Over her stay, Sumner received three first call-outs and survived two bottom two appearances over Lisa-Ann Hillman and eventual America's Next Top Model Cycle 18: British Invasion contestant, Annaliese Dayes.
+She was placed as the runner-up in the finale where Mecia Simson won.